LastThangUC/CSGODoubleBotPurchased/README.md

 # CSGODoubleBotPurchased
 LastThangUC's CSGODoubleBot!
-Please do NOT re-distibute this bot.
+Please do NOT "Re-Distribute" this bot.
 (COPYRIGHT)